Frequently Asked Questions

 - If you still have some of your residency requirement or want to live on campus, you should allow eight weeks.
 See more about Housing below.

-- For leaves related to your mental health view the Counseling Center forms page.
+- For leaves related to your mental health, please view the Counseling Center forms page.

 - The Counseling Center or Student Health and Wellness Center will review your readmission forms, and complete a readmission interview/evaluation before making a recommendation on your readmission to the Office of the Dean of Student Life.